aviaryhq/cloudglue-mcp-server/README.md

 - **`retrieve_collection_entities`**: Batch retrieve structured entity data from multiple videos in a collection.
 Entities can be user-defined based on what's important for your collection (people, objects, concepts, custom categories).
 Perfect for data mining, building datasets, or analyzing previously extracted entities at scale.
 Supports pagination and date-based filtering to manage large result sets.
 For individual video entities, use extract_video_entities instead.

-- **`find_video_collection_moments`**: AI-powered semantic search to find specific moments, topics, or content within a video collection.
-Returns relevant segments with context, timestamps, and citations.
-Perfect for finding needle-in-haystack content, specific discussions, or thematic analysis across multiple videos.
-Much more targeted than bulk retrieval tools.
+- **`find_video_collection_moments`**: AI-powered semantic search to find specific video segments within a collection.
+Uses Cloudglue's search API to locate relevant moments, topics, or content across multiple videos.
+Returns structured search results with timestamps and metadata.
+Perfect for finding needle-in-haystack content, specific discussions, or thematic analysis.

 ### **When to Use Which Tool**